 The applicable margin with respect to the revolving credit facility and Term Loan A varies from time to time in accordance with an agreed upon pricing grid based on PCA's leverage ratio.
 The initial applicable margin with respect to the revolving credit facility and Term Loan A is (1) 1.75%, in the case of base rate loans and (2) 2.75% in the case of Eurodollar loans.
 The applicable margins with respect to Term Loan B and Term Loan C do not fluctuate.
-The applicable margin for Term Loan B is (1) 2.25% in the case of base rate loans and (2) 3.25% in the case of Eurodollar loans and (2) 3.25% in the case of Eurodollar loans.
-The applicable margin for Term Loan C is (1) 2.50% in the case of base rate loans and (2) 3.25% in the case of Eurodollar loans.
+The applicable margin for Term Loan B is (1) 2.25% in the case of base rate loans and (2) 3.25% in the case of Eurodollar loans.
 The applicable margin with respect to Term Loan C is (1) 2.50% in the case of base rate loans and (2) 3.50% in the case of Eurodollar loans.
 The following table indicates the applicable margins at various leverage ratios for Term Loan A and revolving loans.